-On our test system under CrystalDiskMark 7 a read speed of 953MB/s and write of 966MB/s were recorded, and these results were generally supported by AJA System Test, ATTO and AS SSD.
+Using Windows, we recorded CrystalDiskMark 7 score of 953MB/s read speed and 966MB/s write speed, and these results were generally supported by AJA System Test, ATTO and AS SSD.

 Let’s cut directly to the chase, and say that we love the styling, the very high quality of the engineering and finish, its robustness, portability and solid performance.
 All those things are admirable, and we salute OWC for such single-minded design endeavours.